bigfix/developer.bigfix.com/site/pages/tools/session_relevance_tester.md

 * Automatically split tuples into columns.
 * Output results as Grid or HTML.
 * Export to Excel.
-* Support for printing (preview, page setup, other options).
+* Support for printing (preview, page setup, additional options).
 * Supports saving the documents (.bsr extension is associated with this app).
 * Line numbering, word wrapping within the editor.
 * Start multiple editors in different tabs.
-* Indent and Flatten the relevance statements.
+* Indent and flatten the relevance statements.

 ![Session Relevance Editor on SRT](/static/img/session_relevance_editor_onsrt.jpg)